ashwin7077777/Database-Management-System-for-Motor-Company/README.md

 ## 🚗 MotorCompany SQL Database System

-This project provides a fully designed **relational SQL database** to model the backend of a **motor and real estate management system**.
+This project provides a fully designed **relational SQL database** to model the backend of a **motor management system**.
 It simulates how a motor company may manage its car brands (makes), models, users, brokers, logins, and related personal data in a well-normalized and relational manner.

 ---